Semuliki national park

 Best time to visit

 The Dry season is the best time for a trip to Toro-Semliki Wildlife Reserve.
 The two Dry seasons are from December to February and from June to July.
 During the Wet season months (March to May and August to November) the roads become almost impassable.

 You can reach the park from Kampala – Fortportal and then Semuliki national park.
 You can also take a scheduled or chartered flights from Entebbe to Semuliki wildlife reserve.

 Nature walks happen deep in the forest together with a ranger guide.
 There are majorly three trails to follow inside the park;

 Red monkey trail – this 11 km long trail follows the park boundary to the east and ends up at the Semliki River.
 You have chances of sighting the rare DeBrazza monkey.

 Sempaya nature trail –This trail leads you to the Sempaya hot springs.
-The walk is through a patch of forest where you most likely to encounter black-and-white colobus monkeys, red-tailed monkeys and grey-cheeked mangabey.
-Along the trail to the male hot springs, you pass tree house where you view the abundant birdlife and beautiful scenery.
+The walk is through a patch of forest where you most likely to encounter black-and-white colobus monkeys, red-tailed monkeys, and grey-cheeked mangabey.
+Along the trail to the male hot springs, you pass a tree house where you view the abundant birdlife and beautiful scenery.